 Why choose Tampa Bay Solar over other installers in the area?

-Many of our electricians and crew leaders have been with us over several hundred installs, and that cumulative experience makes a big difference on the roof.
+Many of our specialist electricians and crew leaders have been with us over several hundred installs, and that cumulative experience makes a big difference on the roof.

 What about maintenance on my system?